The Might of Assyria

 From their origins in a few major cities on the Tigris river in Northern Iraq—Nineveh, Ashur, and Kalakh—the Assyrians grew by the 9th century BC to control most of the Middle East, from Egypt to the Persian Gulf.
 Almost uniformly illiterate (not that unusual for the time) the Assyrians regarded warfare as their most important activity, and considered it a divinely-inspired goal to impose their gods upon conquered territories.
 They were the first major power to equip soldiers with iron weapons and to master the tactics of the light horse-drawn chariot, and this, combined with their superb military organization, turned them into the most successful fighting power the ancient world had yet seen.
 At its height the Assyrian army numbered in the hundreds of thousands, and the thunder of its chariotry inspired fear in all who heard it.

 "I am powerful, I am omnipotent, I am a hero, I am gigantic, I am colossal!"
+One of King Esarhaddon of Assyria's inscriptions, 7th century BC |

 The Assyrian strategy for conquest depended heavily on psychological warfare.
 They would first send their "cup-bearers"—the representatives of the king—to try and persuade a city to surrender without a fight.
 If this failed, the Assyrian army would then surround the city and shout at the defenders, trying to convince them that resistance was useless.
 Woe to the people who still refused to capitulate, for if forced to fight, the Assyrians would then bring out their giant wheeled siege towers and enormous armored battering rams to breach the city walls.